 Did You Lose a Loved One Due to a Preventable Medical Error?

 If you lost a loved one due to a medical error, you may be entitled to compensation under the law.
 If you were injured because of a serious medical error, you could also qualify for compensation.
 To explore your options, you will need to speak with an attorney who specializes in medical malpractice claims in Louisville.
 Contact the Gladstein Law Firm, PLLC today to get started.
-You can schedule a free consultation at 800-991-0474 or fill out our online contact form with your questions.
+You can schedule a free consultation by calling us or fill out our online contact form with your questions.